bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

 4. Check that your uploaded code signing files are valid!

    Remember that these files can and do expire or get revoked.
-5. Check the **Select method for export** input of the Step in the Workflow Editor.
+5. Check the **Select method for export** input of the **Xcode Archive & Export for iOS** Step in the Workflow Editor.

    If, for example, it is set to `ad-hoc` or `app-store`, you need a Distribution type .p12 certificate file and either an Ad-hoc or an App Store type provisioning profile.

    ![](/img/export_fail.png)
 6. Check if the capability lists in the **iOS app** and in the **provisioning profile uploaded to the Developer Portal** match.